Lucia's Blog: 2022-09-11

 “Do not fear any of those things which you are about to suffer.
 Indeed, the devil is about to throw some of you into prison, that you may be tested, and you will have tribulation ten days.
 Be faithful until death, and I will give you the crown of life.”
 (Revelation 2:10

 Therefore, each Christian must resolve to remain faithful to God until death despite persecution and death.
 We must also examine our faith and evaluate everything we have been taught, every aspect of our lives to be approved by God.
-We must believe that God has prepared a home for the faithful and that a crown is waiting for those who finish the race well.
+We must believe that God has prepared a home for the faithful and that a crown awaits those who finish the race well.
 Faithfulness to God is vital to running the race set before us to the end.
-God provides the strength to endure, get up and keep running.
+God provides the strength to endure, get up, and keep running.
 Because of God’s love and sacrifice, we can live in faithfulness to Him despite Satan’s most horrifying taunts or enticing allurements, and we must if we want to receive our crown and go to Heaven.

 The crown of life makes it all worth it!